Padma Lakshmi Rocks Turquoise Bikini Top & Catches A Crab

 “As a child in south jersey we crabbed from a flat bottom boat with fish heads,” shared a fan.

-And this isn’t to mention that two days ago, Padma shared a photo of herself manning the grill at a BBQ.
+Two days ago, Padma shared a photo of herself manning the grill at a BBQ.
 She posed with her left shoulder facing the camera, as she sported a casual bun.
 She wore a blue tank top, which she tucked into her jeans.

 Lakshmi also wore multiple bracelets on her left wrist, along with a black belt.
 It didn’t look like she wore very much makeup, save for lip liner and pink lipstick.
 She was caught mid-smile for the shot, as she held tongs in her right hand.
 At the same time, she placed her hand on her hip.